Djam NYC Arabic Night with El Asdiqaa & Belly Dance

 or 2 drink or food items if seated at a table

-Tickets are general admission.
+Tickets are general admission and non-refundable.

 Check out other upcoming Djam NYC events!